Mack-Overflow/rpsls-socket-server/readme.md

 Runs on Port 3001
+Running:
+1) Npm install
-Running: "node ." or "nodemon ."
+2) "node ." or "nodemon ."